jariarkko/cave-outliner/README.md

                               input file.
     --location place          The location of the cave, e.g., city or country.
     --coordinates coords      Coordinates of the cave.
+    --length text             Text to use as the length of the cave in the map.
     --floordepthmap file      Output cave tunnel floor depth map to given file.
     --roofdepthmap file       Output cave tunnel roof depth map to given file.
     --floorstyle s            Specify floor and roof depthmap style, either depth